Hindi literature: Ritikavya kal (c. 1700 to 1900)

-Shringar or erotic aspects of Krishna's life—his Leela, his pranks with the Gopis in Braj, and the description of the physical beauty of Krishna and Radha,(Krishna's Consort).
+Shringar or beauty/romantic aspects of Krishna's life—his Leela, his pranks with the Gopis in Braj, and the description of the physical beauty of Krishna and Radha,(Krishna's Consort).
 The poetry of Bihari, and Ghananand fit this bill.
 The best known book from this age is the Satsai of Bihari Lal, a collection of Dohas (couplets), dealing with Bhakti (devotion), Neeti (Moral policies) and Shringar (love).

 The first Hindi books, using the Devanagari script or Nāgarī script were Heera Lal's treatise on Ain-i-Akbari, called Ain e Akbari ki Bhasha Vachanika, and Rewa Maharaja's treatise on Kabir.
 Both books were published in 1795.
 Munshi Lallu Lal's Hindi translation of Sanskrit Hitopadesha was published in 1809.
 Lala Srinivas Das published a novel, Pariksha Guru, in the Nāgarī script in 1882.
 Shardha Ram Phillauri wrote a Hindi novel Bhagyawati which was published in 1888.

 Chandrakanta, written by Devaki Nandan Khatri in 1888, is considered the first authentic work of prose in modern Hindi.
 The person who brought realism in the Hindi prose literature was Munshi Premchand, who is considered the most revered figure in the world of Hindi fiction and progressive movement.